-The engagement team, others in our firm, as appropriate, our firm, and our network firms have complied with all relevant ethical requirements regarding independence under the American Institute of Certified Public Accountants ("AICPA") Independence Standards, contained in the Code of Professional Conduct.
+The engagement team, others in our firm, and as appropriate, our firm, have complied with all relevant ethical requirements regarding independence under the American Institute of Certified Public Accountants ("AICPA") Independence Standards, contained in the Code of Professional Conduct.

 We identified self-review threats to independence as a result of non-attest services provided.
 The non-attest service included preparing the financial statements and proposing journal